vertica/vertica-python/README.md

              'unicode_error': 'strict',
              # SSL is disabled by default
              'ssl': False,
+             # autocommit is off by default
+             'autocommit': True,
              # using server-side prepared statements is disabled by default
              'use_prepared_statements': False,
              # connection timeout is not enabled by default